 I promise you, these steps are not a waste of time.

-Every single step builds confidence and experience in reading.
+In fact, every single step builds confidence and experience in reading.

 Before you know it, your students’ are cruising through text – like you driving on autopilot on your way home from school!